-Cal Water has provided high-quality water utility services in the Bakersfield area since 1927.
-To meet our Bakersfield customers' needs, we use a combination of local groundwater produced by 68 active wells, surface water from the Kern River (treated with highly advanced membrane filtration), and treated water purchased from the Kern County Water Agency.
+Cal Water began providing high-quality water utility services for the City of Bakersfield's Domestic Water System in 1976.
+In partnership with the City of Bakersfield, we meet customers' needs using a combination of local groundwater produced by 57 active wells (treated where necessary to improve taste and odor), surface water from the Kern River (treated with highly advanced membrane filtration), and treated water purchased from the Kern County Water Agency.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade facilities to provide a reliable, high-quality supply.
+Together, we are evaluating treatment technologies to bring wells back online, and we have plans to construct three new wells.